wpmudev/user-sync/README.md

 If you have any problems with sync users you can use debug mode for writing some operations in the log file. **How to use:** 1\.
 Select checkbox "Use Debug Mode" on main plugin page before select "Master" or "Sub-site".

 ![Debug Mode](https://premium.wpmudev.org/wp-content/uploads/2011/09/sync_debug.png)

- 2\.
-You should activated Debug Mode for both sites - Master and Subsite.
-3\.
-Try to connect the Subsite to Master site.
-4\.
-Describe your problem here: https://premium.wpmudev.org/forums/#question Like you see here: https://premium.wpmudev.org/forums/topic/user-sync-problem-with-synchronization 5\.
-Copy log files /plugins/user-sync/log/error.log from Master site and Subsite.
-6\. **When and if the developer asks**: Give these files to the Developer for analysis - send links for downloading these files from the [Contact Form](https://premium.wpmudev.org/contact/) and mark it for attention [User Sync - DEV] **ATTENTION: Please, don't attach log files or links of them in the post - these files may contain PRIVATE information!!!**